 Similarly, if you’re a veteran, you can take advantage of free training and advice through the Veteran’s Business Outreach Center.
 Connect with mentors, and get free business planning assistance from other experts in the field.
 You can even get a Comprehensive Feasibility Analysis in which someone will assess the strengths, weaknesses, opportunities, and threats inherent in your business venture.

 If you’re looking to start your own business, you’re going to need legal advice eventually.
 Legal services don’t come cheap, so look to Startup PerColator for free services.
 The website is targeting high-growth industries like tech and life sciences, but anyone can take advantage of its amenities.
 Use the website to generate legal documents specific to your needs, saving you up to $25,000 in fees.

 This website is intended to address simple legal matters, like filing papers to become a corporation.
 If your needs are more pressing, you should still consider enlisting the help of a live expert.

 If you’re in the market for free advice, cast a wide net.
 Take advantage of several options, and be open to just about anything… an old cliché about begging and choosing comes to mind.

 On the fundraising trail, view criticism as an opportunity to improve your game.
-William Wolfram, founder of DealDash, suggests taking negative feedback in stride: “It’s basically free advice.
-A founder should walk away from a meeting with what they need to work on and what they should do.
+William Wolfram, a founder of DealDash, suggests taking negative feedback in stride: “It’s basically free advice.
+Founders should walk away from a meeting with what they need to work on and what they should do.
 You can get so much value and feedback from [Venture Capitalists], even if they don’t want to invest.”